ciscoheat/dataclass/README.md

 }
 ```

+The `validate` method requires a complete input set, which may not be ideal when checking a single value like a html input field.
+Therefore all fields with validators will generate a static `validateFieldName(testValue) : Bool` method as well.

-## Modifying the object
+## Updating the object

-Since all fields must be `final`, changing the object isn't possible, but a static `copy` method is available on the class which you can use to create new objects of the same type in a simple manner:
+Since all fields must be `final`, changing the Dataclass object isn't possible, but a static `copy` method is available which you can use to create new objects of the same type in a simple manner:

 ```haxe
 final p = new Person({id: 1, name: "Test"});